nstockton/mushclient-mume/README.md

 * pg  --  Pour water into the character's goblet stored in the character's pack.
 * pipe  --  Rest and use the pipe stored in the character's pack.
 * ra  --  Reveal all.
 Use this if you find someone hiding in a room to alert everyone else in the room to the player's presents.
+* rbag  --  Get a rope from the character's elven bag.
 * rq  --  Reveal quick.
 * rr  --  Get all.arrow all.corpse, get all.arrow, put all.arrow quiver.
 * rt  --  reveal thorough.
 * sq  --  Search quick.
 * st  --  Search thorough.
 * string  --  Use the strength ring in the character's pack.
+* wbag  --  Get water from the character's elven bag and drink it.
 * weight  --  Print the weight of the character's equipment.
 * ws  --  Wake, stand.
 ### Mob Substitutions